learnk8s/learnk8s.io/src/persistent-connections/content.md

 }
 ```

-_Does this problem apply only to keep-alive?_
+_Does this problem apply only to HTTP keep-alive?_

-## Database persistent connections
+## Client-side load balancing

-HTTP isn't the only protocol designed to open a long-lived connection.
+HTTP isn't the only protocol that can benefit from long-lived TCP connections.

 If your app uses a database, the connection isn't opened and closed every time you wish to retrieve a record or a document.

-Instead, the connection is established once and kept open.
+Instead, the TCP connection is established once and kept open.

 If your database is deployed in Kubernetes using a Service, you might experience the same issues as the previous example.